-Electroencephalography (EEG) neurofeedback is a type of biofeedback therapy which measures and records the brain waves.
-The user receives visual or auditory feedback which help to train the brain to better regulate its activity.
+Electroencephalography (EEG) neurofeedback is a type of biofeedback therapy that measures and records brain waves.
+The user receives visual or auditory feedback which helps to train the brain to better regulate its activity.
 Neurofeedback has been used in clinics around the world for decades, and clinical research has shown it to be effective in treating many mental health conditions with lasting results.

 Is neurofeedback safe?

 Yes.
 Neurofeedback is a non-invasive technique which helps a person learn how to control, or self-regulate, their brain waves.
 The headset is simply used to listen to and record the brainwaves, it doesn’t transmit or otherwise change anything in the brain.
 Through the process of simply wearing the headset and playing the games the brain will teach itself to better regulate its activities.

 Neurofeedback was first discovered in the 1950’s as a form of operant conditioning, in which the brain changes its activities as as result of stimuli, or positive or negative feedback.